aprilcs/BYOCode-2hr/README.md

 ## Prerequisites

-*
 * Encapsulate all files within one directory
 * Separate code and data into folders named "code" and "data"
 * Create GitHub account and upload code to GitHub
-* To take advantage of the BYOCode aspect, you should have R code **that runs** + the data it runs on. *Feel free to come if you don't have code - you may follow along with example code and data.*
+* To take advantage of the BYOCode aspect, you should bring R code of your own **that runs** + the data it runs on. *Feel free to come if you don't have code - you may follow along with example code and data.*

 ## Topics